mathantunes/upstream/README.md

 The backend api route is `/api/places/{id}` and returns the place data as JSON.

+## Running

+Open `my-app` folder on vs code and use the debugger OR
+Open `my-app` and run `next dev` after installing all the dependencies

 ## Sources used
 * Previous nextjs projects
 * https://nextjs.org/docs/